Investigating the Anxiety Caused by COVID-19 and its Relationship with the Self-efficacy and General Health in Iranian Nurses

 5. LIMITATIONS OF THE STUDY

-Given the cross-sectional nature of the study and lack of prior research studies on the topic before the outbreak of COVID-19, the causal relationship between self-efficacy, general health, and anxiety caused by the COVID-19might involve reverse causality problem.
+Given the cross-sectional nature of the study and lack of prior research studies on the topic before the outbreak of COVID-19, the causal relationship between self-efficacy, general health, and anxiety caused by the COVID-19 might involve reverse causality problem.
 Also, conclusions drawn from our study may not be generalizable to the general population at large, especially due to the fact that the scope of the study was limited to one university.
 Good design, coverage of all affiliated hospitals of the Shahroud University of Medical Sciences, appropriate sample size as well as standard questionnaire design are among the major advantages of our study.
-In addition, by extending this cross-sectional study to a longitudinal study, one can determine the evolutionary path of psychological and occupational consequences of Covid-19 as well as its predictors throughout the Covid-19 pandemic.
+In addition, by extending this cross-sectional study to a longitudinal study, one can determine the evolutionary path of psychological and occupational consequences of COVID-19 as well as its predictors throughout the COVID-19 pandemic.

 CONCLUSION